matthewskelton/byow/README.md

 Background
 ----------

-This tutorial came out of a workshop I ran at one of the 'Engineering Day' sessions held at [thetrainline.com](http://engineering.thetrainline.com/).
+This tutorial came out of a workshop I ran at one of the 'Engineering Day' sessions held at [thetrainline.com](http://engineering.thetrainline.com/) for non-technical staff.